You are here

 - Violation assessments are made at Parking Services and are payable at the Office of the Controller after five working days of the date appearing on the ticket.

-- Students who do not pay tickets or fines by the end of the semester in which they are incurred have their records encumbered and registration privileges revoked until the ticket or fine is paid.
+- Students who do not pay tickets or fines could have their records encumbered and registration privileges revoked until the ticket or fine is paid.

 Article VII—Wheel Immobilization